Curry, Warriors bounce back with victory over 76ers

+PHILADELPHIA -- Golden State Warriors coach Steve Kerr’s message at halftime was succinct and his team clearly listened.

+The second half was a completely different story and so was the final result.

-PHILADELPHIA -- Steph Curry scored 35 points, Kevin Durant added 27 and the Golden State Warriors rallied from a 22-point halftime deficit for a 124-116 victory over the Philadelphia 76ers on Saturday night at the Wells Fargo Center.
+Steph Curry scored 35 points, Kevin Durant added 27 and the Warriors rallied from a 22-point halftime deficit for a 124-116 victory over the Philadelphia 76ers on Saturday night at the Wells Fargo Center.

+“It was mainly, ‘We’re not used to being run off the floor,” Kerr said.
+“We’re the ones usually playing with pace and energy.”

+That they did for the final 24 minutes after falling behind by 24 in the opening moments of the second half.
+The Warriors completed the NBA’s largest comeback of the season, recorded their fourth comeback from a double-digit deficit this season and fifth comeback of at least 20 points since the start of the 2014-15 season

-Curry responded in a big way after a nine-point performance two nights earlier in a road loss at Boston.
+Curry responded in a big way after a nine-point performance two nights earlier in 92-88 loss at Boston.
 Curry shot 11 of 22 and hit all nine of his free throws.

+“Tonight we started terrible and finished amazing,” Curry said.
+“We’ll put it all together.”

 The Warriors won for the fifth straight time in Philadelphia and the 10th consecutive overall in the series, including a sweep this season.